Two American aircraft have attacked the city of Aleppo. The story carried by Syrian television and official media has not yet been fully confirmed.

 The attack caused power outage in the targeted area, the source added.

-Posted by Gordon Duff, Senior Editor on October 11, 2015, With 10883 Reads Filed under WarZone.
+Posted by Gordon Duff, Senior Editor on October 11, 2015, With 11878 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.